logo

-Divorce by Mutual Consent or Mutual Divorce is when both a couple mutually agree that they cannot live together anymore and that the best solution being Divorce, they would present a Mutual Divorce petition jointly before the honorable court, without charges any allegations against each other.
+Mutual Consent Divorce is when both a couple mutually agree that they cannot live together anymore and that the best solution being Divorce, they would present a Mutual Divorce petition jointly before the honorable court, without charges any allegations against each other.

 Get Started